Southport, Connecticut: Economic history

 In the 1890s, 100,000 barrels of locally grown onions, carrots, potatoes, and other goods were shipped annually from Southport harbor.

 The shipping industry was the economic foundation of the village of Mill River.
 The village, as it became a large port, eventually changed its name to South Port, later Southport.
 Local farmers transported their Southport Globe onions and other crops via the growing shipping fleet housed in the harbor and, by 1836, it became larger than the New York City and Boston ports.
 The ships sailed to destinations as far as the West Indies, but often went to New York City, where larger vessels in a deeper port headed to more distant foreign destinations.
-During the 150 years between 1750 and 1900, the shipping industry grew dramatically, but died out as the railroad industry and steamship industries took over.
+During the period from 1750 to 1900, the shipping industry grew dramatically, but died out as the railroad industry and steamship industries took over.
 The increased use of large shipping containers also decreased transport costs and eventually drove the need to use ports deeper than Southport Harbor.
 The local produce was transported to New York and Boston via train, to deeper water ports where larger vessels were docked.